victorhu3/NAICS-Repository-Classification/feature_extraction/README.md

 Datasets:

--   `combined_df.csv`: the dataset with all the embeddings and information
+-   `combined_df.csv`: the dataset with all the data without embeddings
 -   `combined_df_similarity.csv`: the dataset with all the embeddings and information and the similarity scores
 -   `NAICS descriptions - Sheet1.csv`: the NAICS descriptions and corresponding topics
 -   `finished_df.csv`: script output